rackerlabs/support-how-to/content/how-to/rackspace-email/open-xchange-faq/index.md

 	- If a catch-all is configured for a domain, it will remain until you disable it, or we start migrating Rackspace Email users.
 	- Catch-all will be removed for all domains when we start migrating Rackspace Email users.
 - Webmail identities
-	- Starting July 2022, new configurations will not be available.
+	- Starting June 2022, new configurations will not be available.
 	- If an identity is configured it will remain.
 	- Webmail identities will be removed from all mailboxes when we start migrating Rackspace Email users.
 - BCC archiving